Scientific program

 Session 3: Link between endometriosis and adenomyosis: co-existence or pre-existence?

-• Genetic and epigenetic risk factors of endometriosis and adenomyosis: are they the same? – TBC
+• Genetic and epigenetic risk factors of endometriosis and adenomyosis: are they the same? – Sun-Wei Guo (China)

 • Shared feature of adenomyosis and deep endometriosis – Marie-Madeleine Dolmans (Belgium)